 How Severe Are You Symptoms?

 If your symptoms are significantly affecting the quality of your life from day to day then that will more likely lean you towards surgery.
-The inherent risks involved with surgery are very much worth the potential benefit you may receive from surgery.
+The inherent risks involved with surgery are very much worth the potential benefit you may receive.
 If your symptoms aren’t too bad or it’s being done as a precautionary measure I would question the necessity of surgery.

 What Is Your Expected Recovery From Surgery?